tdwg/process/review_manager.md

 ## 3.3 Post expert Review

-Once all expert Reviews are in, it is up to you to look at the Reviews and decide into which category to place the submission.
+Once all expert Reviews are in, it is up to the Review Manager to look at the Reviews and decide into which category to place the submission.

 - Accept submission (as is), which would be rare,
 - Revisions required (which would be the norm),